-Recipients of the 2012 Users’ Executive Committee awards and Student Poster Competition were announced Tuesday, October 9, at the ALS User Meeting.
+Recipients of the 2013 Users’ Executive Committee awards and the Student Poster Competition awards, were presented Tuesday, October 8, at the ALS User Meeting.

 David Shirley was a Professor of Chemistry at UC Berkeley and Director of LBNL from 1980 to 1989, and was instrumental in having the Advanced Light Source built.
 He is now retired from the lab.

 The award was funded by Lawrence Berkeley National Laboratory.

 The Klaus Halbach Award for Innovative Instrumentation at the ALS was awarded to, from left, Alessandra Lanzara, Andreas Schmid, Chris Jozwiak, Zahid Hussain,Gennadi Lebedev, and Nord Andresen,”For the development of a unique spin-resolved photoelectron spectrometer that provides a leap in detection efficiency and enables a new realm of probing the spin degree of freedom in matter.”